milomg/reactively/Reactive-algorithms.md

 The charts below consider how a change being made to `A` updates elements that depend on `A`.

-Here are two core issues that each algorithm needs to carefully consider.
-The first is what we call the diamond problem, which can be an issue for eager reactive algorithms.
-They may accidentally evaluate `A,B,D,C` and then need to evaluate `D` a second time because `C` has updated:
+Let's consider two core challenges that each algorithm needs to address.
+The first challenge is what we call the diamond problem, which can be an issue for eager reactive algorithms.
+The challege is to not accidentally evaluate `A,B,D,C` and then evaluate `D` a second time because `C` has updated.
+Evaluating `D` twice is inefficient and may cause a user visible glitch.

 ```mermaid
 graph TD